gnames/gnverify-rs/README.md

 #### format

 Allows to pick a format for output.
-Supported format are
+Supported formats are

 * compact: one-liner JSON.
 * pretty: prettified JSON with new lines and tabs for easier reading.